Applying for the Psychoanalytic License or Certification

-Download the New York State psychoanalyst license application forms here: http://www.op.nysed.gov/prof/mhp/psyanllic.htm
+Download New York State Psychoanalyst License Application forms: http://www.op.nysed.gov/prof/mhp/psyanllic.htm

 Psychoanalyst Application Packet has all the instructions and forms in one pdf.
 Read through carefully to decide which path best fits your education and clinical experience.
 Print out each form.

-Form 1-Application for Licensure: Send to New York State with your photo and a check for $345.00.
-Also fill out Form 4 with the names of 3 colleagues or supervisors (these will be endorsers) and send to the state with Form 1.
-If you work with children also send the certificate of completion of the child abuse course.
-If you do not work with children, send the certificate of exemption to the state.
+Form 1 – Application for Licensure: Send to New York State with your photo and a check for $345.00.
+Also, fill out Form 4 with the names of 3 colleagues or supervisors (these will be endorsers) and submit with Form 1.
+Additionally, if you work with children, send the certificate of completion of the child abuse course.
+If you do not work with children, submit the certificate of exemption.

-Form 4-Applicant Experience and Endorsement Record: Complete form and send to the Office of Professions (address at bottom of form).
+Form 4 – Applicant Experience and Endorsement Record: Complete and send to the Office of Professions (address at bottom of form).